 4. Explore the fascinating Cenote Oxman

-Another incredible place that you have to see when visiting Valladolid is Cenote Oxman.
-Located in the grounds of Hacienda San Lorenzo, it’s just a 15-minute drive from Valladolid center.
+Cenote Oxman is definitely one of the most beautiful cenotes in Valladolid and a place you really shouldn’t miss when visiting this part of Mexico!
+Located in the grounds of Hacienda San Lorenzo, the cenote is just a 15-minute drive from Valladolid center.

 With its beautiful emerald water and tall vertical walls, Cenote Oxman looks like a huge open well.
 Giant vines and tree roots stretch from the top of the cenote all the way down to the clear water, creating such a magical ambience.
 You can enter the water by taking a wooden staircase but there’s also a cool rope swing which is so much fun and makes for some great photos.
 The water depth here is about 50 meters so you definitely won’t see the bottom!

 Like in most cenotes, you are not allowed to wear sunscreen or insect repellent and are encouraged to take a shower before going for a swim in order to preserve the delicate ecosystem.

 The entrance fee is 150 pesos (7.5 dollars) per person if you want to visit only the cenote but the property also has a pool and some sunbeds which you can use for an additional fee.

 One of the best things to do in Valladolid is to indulge in some delicious Yucatecan food.
 From salbutes, panuchos and papadzules to sopa de lima, huevos motuleños and others, there’s a wide variety of local dishes to choose from and vegetarian alternatives are often available as well.